-One of the things that I'm lucky to do here at the TRC is give seminars around Wisconsin on tenant-landlord law.
-I'm not the only one - we always go in pairs - and so, if you were to sign up for one of our seminars, you'd probably see me or Anders or Brenda.
+One of the things that we're lucky to do here at the TRC is give seminars around Wisconsin on tenant-landlord law.
 When we go out into the urban and rural areas of Wisconsin, we get to meet the neatest people!

 Right now, it's hard to be a well-informed landlord in Wisconsin.
 The laws are complicated, and they're not getting easier.
 But, while we're talking about how tricky it is, it's always really lovely to hear tips from landlords themselves who are dealing with the complicated rental environment with grace.
 Here are a couple tips that I heard from landlords (for other landlords), from our most recent seminar in Tomah:

 1. Every time a tenant signs a lease, don't rush through it.
 Take a while to go over the specific terms (how are they going to follow your rules if they aren't clear about what exactly they are?), show them where the garbage and recycling live, show them their mail slot and fill in the check in form together.